 Lindsey focuses her practice on regulatory compliance and corporate transactions in health care, employment and labor law matters, and privacy and cyber security matters.
 She joined McCarty Law LLP in October 2017.
 Before joining McCarty Law, Lindsey worked for several organizations including Hinshaw & Culbertson LLP; the Health Law Consultancy; Health Justice Project; Equip for Equality; Legal Assistance Foundation of Metropolitan Chicago; the U.S. Department of Health & Human Services, Office of the General Counsel (HHS); and the Sargent Shriver National Center on Poverty Law.

 Her professional background makes her adept at understanding and navigating health care policies as she advocates for her clients.
-Specifically, Lindsey has researched and drafted memoranda on HIPAA, Stark Law, Anti-Kickback Statute, False Claims Act, Medicare, Medicaid, disability law, public benefits law, labor and employment law, lead safety laws, and civil rights law.
-Lindsey’s practice also includes helping clients from a variety of sectors navigate complex privacy and cyber security law issues to reduce the risk of data breaches, which can be costly and damaging to a client’s reputation.
+Specifically, Lindsey has advised clients in regulatory and transactional matters implicating HIPAA, Stark Law, Anti-Kickback Statute, False Claims Act, Medicare, Medicaid, disability law, public benefits law, and employment law.
+She has also advised employers in employment discrimination and Human Resources matters.
+Finally, Lindsey’s privacy and cyber security law practice allows her to help clients from a variety of industries navigate complex privacy and cyber security law issues to reduce the risk of data breaches, which can be costly and damaging to a client’s reputation.